simpleenergy/epochdatetimefield/README.rst

 epochdatetimefield
 ------------------

-Epoch DateTime field for Django
+Epoch DateTime field for Django.
+Turns epoch timestamps into datetime objects in your python code.

 Installation